ilikescience/mhs11/src/assets/writing/ui-density.md

 og:
   title: UI Density
   subtitle: What UI density means and how to design for it
+stub: UI density is more than just the way things look; it's about the information they convey and how much value they generate.

 ---

 Interfaces are becoming less dense.